brimdata/zed/docs/lake/design.md

 ```
 zed lake query -z 'from logs range 2018-03-24T17:36:30.090766Z to 2018-03-24T17:36:30.090758Z'
 ```
-This range queries are efficiently implemented as the data is laid out according to the pool key and seek indexes keyed by the pool key are computed for each data object.
+These range queries are efficiently implemented as the data is laid out according to the pool key and seek indexes keyed by the pool key are computed for each data object.